The school holidays are here again, and you’re running out of ideas to keep the kiddos preoccupied.

 We bet your kids would want nothing more but to run around parks and fields with their friends.
 If you live around Brisbane, you can take your kids to South Bank to explore their many play and water park areas.

-If your city is still under strict gathering guidelines, a virtual meet-up is always a good idea.
+If you’d rather stay indoors, a virtual meet-up is always a good idea.
 Hire a child entertainer to do a few magic tricks or a puppet show for a fun twist!

 17. Beat boredom with board games